What is a hypertrophic scar?

 Scars & Keloid Treatment in Malaysia

-- In some cases, scar tissue grows excessively, forming smooth, hard growths called keloids.
+- In some cases, you will need to go for keloid treatment in Malaysia, as the scar tissue grows excessively, forming smooth, hard growths called keloids.

-- Keloids can be much larger than the original wound and most commonly found on the chest, shoulders, earlobes, and cheeks.
+- This can be much larger than the original wound and most commonly found on the chest, shoulders, earlobes, and cheeks.

 - However, keloids can affect any part of the body.